 For any brand looking to get into the game during Prime Day 2022, it is important to control your pricing strategy and promotional cadence so that you can leverage the increase in traffic and search volume on Amazon, as well as execute effective advertising and marketing campaigns to retarget the most sought after products and categories.

 Pattern keeps an eye on industry trends and consumer insights to help companies accelerate their ecommerce presence.
-Stay in the know by subscribing to our biweekly Insights newsletter on the right, or schedule a demo today.
+Stay in the know by subscribing to our biweekly Insights newsletter on the right, or contact Pattern today.